Xpost2000/Platformer/README.md

 This is not a good game.
 But I do these to improve little by little.
 For some dumb reason I do end up creating a new mini framework just for one time use.
 This mini framework actually takes up a week or so ( because I end up making wrappers for OpenGL things instead of using something like some opengl C++ wrapper ).

+This is one of my first serious attempts at crossplatform development ( Linux and Windows supported, now if I could "borrow" a mac that'd be great ).
+This is also my first big project without an IDE.
+In retrospect I should've done so but I would've felt less comfortable as I use IDEs rarely now.
+But I don't particularly like managing my own makefiles ( there was probably some other way to work with just makefiles but it's a bit late now )
 ## Features?
 -Working collision
 -Text Rendering